Cities Skylines Strategy of City Planning

 - Accept that you probably won’t get rid of the grid completely.
 That’s okay, it still exists in real cities and probably is the smartest way to utilize free space.
 So, it’s possible that you have a grid on the flat surface and some curvy patterns on the hills surrounding your downtown.

 - The best way to overcome your laziness is to get a map with a very limited amount of flat surface.
 You will be forced to adapt and think of how to utilize the limited options you have.

-And one of the best cities skylines city planning tips in the end: don’t focus too much on how your city looks like from above.
+And one of the best Cities Skylines city planning tips in the end: don’t focus too much on how your city looks from above.
 It’s much more important that it’s a functional city that was built step by step with a creative approach!